 - How to navigate your Dashboard

 After that, you’re ready to create your own Organization by signing up for a free Developer account.
 From your Redox dashboard, you will be able to use our Dev Tools to start testing what integration will look like.
-Simply follow the “Getting Started” articles listed below to get up and running.
+Simply follow the articles under the “Getting Started” heading on the left to get up and running.

 When you’re ready, the next step is to reach out to our Solutions team to let them know who you need to integrate with and what kind of information you need to exchange.
 Our team will then outline exactly what needs to happen to get the integration up and running.